MaxSteven/LatimeriasHoudiniUtils/Solaris_Utils/readme.md

 This is the name of the material which will be appended to each node in the material network.
 Takes a string input that must be a valid node name.
 To validate names you can use `re.sub("[^0-9a-zA-Z\.]+", "_", name)`.
 To obtain names you can use `hou.ui.readInput()` which will return a tuple which you can take the [1] index of to get the string name.

 ***importtextures***
-This takes an integer of either 1 or 0 where 0 is True and 1 is False.
-This can be obtained through the `hou.ui.displayMessage()` function.
-If importtexture == 0 then the function will run `hou.ui.selectFile()` and have the user choose files for diffuse, roughness and normal.
+This takes a boolean value.
+This can be obtained through the `hou.ui.displayConfirmation()` function.
+If True then the function will run `hou.ui.selectFile()` and have the user choose files for diffuse, roughness and normal.

 ---